Traffic Split

 The current variations appear under your model's overview (Traffic Control section):

-To modify the existing traffic configuration:
+To modify traffic configuration:

 audiences:

-Undeploying a Real-Time Model
+Undeploying a multi-Variation Realtime Model

 Once you have more than one build deployed, when you undeploy an existing build, you must specify how to split the traffic after the undeployment.